Surajgunagi7/-Reference--Repo/README.md

 # JAVA

-## This repository has branches contains the java codes related to Threads(To be updated), Generics and collection classes and Streams(To be updated).
+## This repository has branches contains the java codes related to Threads, Generics and collection classes and Streams(To be updated).

 # Web Technology